Oleg Kudryashov: Career

-Later Three-Dimensional Works
+Later three-dimensional works

 In 1978 Kudryashov systematically began to produce three dimensional reliefs from his drypoint prints.
 For these pieces, the image is run twice through the press and one of the images is cut into various geometrical shapes.
 Then, the cut-up geometrical shapes are slotted one into another and the resultant three-dimensional construct is attached to the initial print.
 These art works blur the boundary between printing, painting, and sculpture.
 While Kudryashov “draws on the zinc plate as if it where a piece of paper, he uses the printed paper as if it were metal, exploiting its stiffness to cut and bend it into rigid structures.”

 Since 1978 Kudryashov has been exhibited and collected widely in Europe, the United States, Japan and Russia.
 He is currently represented by Robert Brown Gallery in Washington, DC.
 In recent years, Kudryashov has exhibited alongside artists such as William Kentridge at the Kreeger Museum's 'Against the Grain,' as well as David Nash and Richard Serra at Robert Brown Gallery's 'Flattening the Form'.